Geometric stabilisation via p-adic integration: Preliminaries on Higgs bundles

-\begin{definition} We use the notation and assumptions of Situation \ref{situation:Higgs_general}. \begin{enumerate}[(a)] \item A $G$-Higgs bundle (with coefficients in $D$) is a pair $(E,\theta)$ where $E$ is a $G$-torsor on $X_R$ and $\theta$ is a global section of $\ad(E) \otimes D$. \item We denote by $\mathbb{M}_G = \mathbb{M}_G(X,D)$ the stack which associates to an affine $R$-scheme $S$ the groupoid of $G$-Higgs bundles on $X_S/S = X \times_R S/S$. \item The generic stabiliser group of $\mathbb{M}_G$ is the group scheme $Z(X,G)$ obtained as the Weil restriction of the group scheme $Z(G)$ over $X$ along the proper morphism $X \to \Spec(R)$ (the representability of this group scheme follows from \cite[Theorem 1.5]{MR2239345}).
+\begin{definition} \begin{enumerate}[(a)] \item A $G$-Higgs bundle (with coefficients in $D$) is a pair $(E,\theta)$ where $E$ is a $G$-torsor on $X_R$ and $\theta$ is a global section of $\ad(E) \otimes D$. \item We denote by $\mathbb{M}_G = \mathbb{M}_G(X,D)$ the stack which associates to an affine $R$-scheme $S$ the groupoid of $G$-Higgs bundles on $X_S/S = X \times_R S/S$. \item The generic stabiliser group of $\mathbb{M}_G$ is the group scheme $Z(X,G)$ obtained as the Weil restriction of the group scheme $Z(G)$ over $X$ along the proper morphism $X \to \Spec(R)$ (the representability of this group scheme follows from \cite[Theorem 1.5]{MR2239345}).
 The rigidification (\`a la \cite[Theorem 5.1.5]{abramovich2003twisted}) of $\mathbb{M}_G$ by this group scheme will be denoted by $\Mc_G$. \end{enumerate} \end{definition}